Andrettin/Wyrmsun/readme.txt

 - Fixed issue with grand strategy under Linux which could cause a freeze.

 * Items
-- Potions of Healing can now be bought at the dwarven Bastion and the teuton Burg.
+- Potions of Healing can now be bought at the dwarven Bastion and the teuton Burg (healing potion icon by Jinn).

 * Miscellaneous
 - Ctrl+F and Alt+F now work anywhere to toggle fullscreen, rather than only when playing a scenario.